Feedback and Engagements

 To facilitate this exercise, in August this year the Building Ministers’ Forum (BMF) agreed to the ABCB developing an Options Paper on accessible housing to explore options for regulating a range of measures through the NCC, including the possible adoption of either the Silver or Gold standard in the Livable Housing Design Guidelines, produced by Livable Housing Australia.

-The Accessible Housing Options Paper is currently open for public consultation.
-Its intention is to seek community and industry input by way of written submissions, into the objectives, terminology and options that will be considered in a formal Regulatory Impact Statement (RIS) on the proposal.
+The Accessible Housing Options Paper is now closed for public consultation.
+Its intention was to seek community and industry input by way of written submissions, into the objectives, terminology and options that will be considered in a formal Regulatory Impact Statement (RIS) on the proposal.
 The development of a Consultation RIS is expected to begin in the first quarter of 2019.

 National Consultation Forums